harmless-tech/ht-cookie/README.md

 # HT Cookie
-A simple cookie library with no deps needed.
+A very simple cookie and local storage library with no deps.